nadinestrella/GiftList/README.md

 Before you begin, ensure you have the latest version of [Node.js](https://nodejs.org/) installed on your computer to run the project without any hitches.

+The GiftList API is [on this repo](https://github.com/nadinestrella/giftlist-api), make sure you have followed the steps to set it up locally.

 ### Installation 💻🖥️⌨️

 1. Clone the repo